hiiamboris/red-wiki/Rich-Text-support.md

 ## Low-level Styling Dialect

 This dialect describes a list of styles to be applied on the string referred by `/text` facet in a rich-text face.
+The purpose of this dialect is to provide a solution for dynamic changes and info querying that performs as fast as possible.
+This also maps well with the underlying hardware-accelerated APIs (it relies on Direct2D on Windows).

 The dialect grammar is a simple list of text segments (defined using a starting position and a length) followed by a list of styles.
 So, the typical structure is:
 ```red
 [
     start-pos length style1 style2 ...        ;-- range 1